SkarpSystems/team-alert/README.md

 * hue_light.py - Interface to Philips Hue Bridge

 A configuration file sample is available as alerts_cfg_sample.json.
 It defines the mapping between lamps and jenkins jobs.
+Several jobs can be mapped to a lamp and the jobs can optionally be fetched from a view or via regexps.